maphew/zadam-trilium-wiki/Tree manipulation.md

 ## Keyboard manipulation

-Trilium provides fast keyboard based manipulation with following shortcuts:
+Trilium provides fast keyboard based manipulation with following [[shortcuts|keyboard shortcuts]]:

 * `SHIFT-UP` and `SHIFT-DOWN` - move note up or down in the order
 * `SHIFT-LEFT` - move note upwards in the hierarchy by changing a note's parent to note's parent's parent.